Ajayreddy8787/duplicate-data-detection-ml/README.md

 # Duplicate Data Detection and Removal using TF-IDF in Python

 ## 📌 Description
-This Python-based mini project identifies and removes duplicate or highly similar text entries from a dataset using **TF-IDF (Term Frequency–Inverse Document Frequency)** and **cosine similarity**.
-It ensures cleaner datasets for analytics and Natural Language Processing (NLP) tasks.
+This machine learning mini project detects and removes duplicate or highly similar text entries from a dataset using **TF-IDF (Term Frequency–Inverse Document Frequency)** and **cosine similarity**.
+The implementation is done in Python, ensuring efficient text vectorization and comparison.
+This approach improves data quality for analytics and Natural Language Processing (NLP) tasks.

 ## 🚀 Features
 - Preprocesses text by removing stop words, punctuation, and converting to lowercase.